HouzuoGuo/laitos/doc/Daemon: mail server.md

 ## Toolbox command processor
 In order to let mail server process toolbox feature commands from mail body, complete all of the following:

-1. Construct the following JSON object and place it under JSON key `MailProcessor` in configuration file.
+1. Construct the following JSON object and place it under JSON key `MailCommandRunner` in configuration file.
    The following properties are mandatory:
 <table>
 <tr>